 Metallic lavender is the predominant shade in this luxurious curly ‘do, but the lilac hair colors peeking through in the bottle curls at the ends add a touch of cheekiness.

 Shiny and dark purple hair colors are dominant in this beautiful balayage, but a touch of amethyst warms up the lovely loose waves.

 46. Oil Spill Curls

-This painted look mixes so many lavender and lilac hair colors together, that it almost ceases to look like hair and starts looking like light shining on an oil spill.
+This painted look mixes so many lavender and purple hair colors together, that it almost ceases to look like hair and starts looking like light shining on an oil spill.
 The touch of grey running at the edge of the purple colors definitely helps with this effect, as does the apparent health of the hair.

 47. Lilac Hair Melt Curls

 Mixing together cool and warm shades is safe, but still flattering.
 In other words, these kinds of balayages are some of the best purple hair color ideas.
-This color melt features warm lilac, cool lavender, and a touch of ashy grey on beautiful big curls that are always in style.
+This purple hair color melt features warm lilac, cool lavender, and a touch of ashy grey on beautiful big curls that are always in style.